 If you suspect a Miranda rights violation, get in touch with our Volusia County criminal defense attorneys immediately.
 With 35+ years of experience and a background working as state prosecutors, we have handled a wide variety of cases.
 We have the preparation and the tools at the ready to defend cases and advocate for those who believe the rights were violated.

-Call Hager & Schwartz, P.A. today and schedule a free case consultation to see how we can help!
+Call Hager & Schwartz, P.A. today and schedule an immediate case consultation to see how we can help!